-Sorry, But This is What Iran in 2017 is Really Like
+Sorry, But This is What Iran is Really Like

 F irst, some contextual background, especially for new readers.
 When I was a young man, I was given the advice that life was difficult and tough, there were no shortcuts, and no easy answers.
 Even lately, this unsolicited advice continues to be foisted upon me, which is kind of strange as I’ve already been travelling the world for one-thousand-nine-hundred-and-forty-five-days, and the only “job” I have is showing people around my favourite holiday destination a few times a year.
 It’s annoying advice, because the happiest people I know are those who have taken huge shortcuts in life.
 And this is going to escalate quickly, but, really, it’s completely misleading and churlish advice, designed to indoctrinate guilt and reinforce the societal norms that have delivered our planet into the less-than-perfect place it’s in right now.

 Back in July of 2012, Phillipa and I set off on a journey with no destination and no time limit.
 Our only plan was to travel, and see what happened.
 We had zero plans to visit Iran, but within three months of our journey commencing, we were heading to Tehran with a one-way plane ticket, and no Iranian tourist visa.
 Plan-B was to then leave Iran quickly, somehow.

 My initial decision-making process was “found a cheap flight from Kuala Lumpur to Tehran next Tuesday let’s go”.
 However, I did have some unexpected trepidation before landing in Tehran the first time.
 Notably, just five years ago, the Washington Post interpreted our decision to visit Iran as tourists in 2012 as unusual – so much so they wrote an article about our journey.
 Confusingly, they referred to me as a “travel writer”.